jspacco/iclickerviewer/README.md

 ## TODO (design)
 * a logo?
 * CSS of some kind?

+## Queries
+* What's the average diff correct between first and second question?
+  * split that out by class
+  * split out by difficulty
+* What's the distribution of easy/medium/hard questions?
+  * across classes
+* Identify questions where right answer percent goes down or is flat
+  * not as exciting if it 90% stays flat
+* Good question is something where there's an increase

 ### Boilerplate README
 This README would normally document whatever steps are necessary to get the